Hafting/tergen/README.md

 ## How tergen works
 tergen initialize a height map, with some continents and islands.
 A couple of height averaging steps smooths this out, avoiding problems later on.

 Then plate tectonics is simulated.
 Some plates are created, with random center coordinates and direction of movement.
 Each tile is assigned to the closest plate, so the plates become convex polygons.
 After this, a 100 rounds of plate movement, where every plate may move up to 5 tiles in any direction.
-Where paltes move apart, rifts appear in the height map.
+Where plates move apart, rifts appear in the height map.
 Continents are sometimes torn apart.
 Where plates collide, mountain ranges are raised by adding up heightmap heights.
 Such ranges tend to follow plate boundaries.

 ## Weather simulation
 For each of the 100 turns of plate movement, weather is simulated.
 A temperature map is set up, where land and sea temperature depends on latitude and height.
 Neighbourhood averaging is used, so a cold land tile may freeze the sea around it close to the poles.
 Further from the poles, the sea may instead thaw a coast that would otherwise be frozen.